newtfire/newTutorials/rubyJekyll/tutorial.md

 # Setting up a Jekyll development environment for GitHub Pages
+Probably you are beginning with a GitHub repo that is hosting a website using GitHub Pages, but without working with Ruby or Jekyll locally.
+You could also follow this tutorial if you are starting a new GitHub Pages website to work with a Jekyll development environment.

 ## Wait, what is Jekyll anyway?
 Jekyll is a **static website generator**: It's a *generator* in that it helps automate the construction of your HTML pages, but it outputs a *static site* which means that visitors won't be triggering dynamic server-side interactions when they visit your page.
 Static sites can handle client-side Javascript interactions, but they don't fundamentally change their content when a visitor interacts with them.